1920 Chicago Tigers season: Game 4: at Rock Island Independents

-In week six, the Tigers played the Rock Island Independents.
+On Halloween, the Tigers played the Rock Island Independents.
 The Independents out-gained the Tigers in first downs, 14 to 3.
 The first score of the game was a 6-yard rushing touchdown by Independents' Fred Chicken; however, the extra point was missed, so the score was only 6–0.
 The Tigers took the lead in the second quarter after Annan had a 2-yard rushing touchdown.
 Chicken ended up having two rushing touchdowns, and Wyman had another rushing touchdown, as the Independents beat the Tigers 20–7.